karenmcewen/karenmcewen.github.io/README.txt

 -experience should probably be separated into different boxes

 +all pages (MVP ok)
--check for overlap and scrolling with the top top header on every page

 +Images (MVP ok)
 - redo formatting of all images to a smaller size